 Compared to before when Smart ID and passport applications were open to only South Africans that are within the age of 30 and 35, Home Affairs has gradually increased the category of people that can now access and use their website.
 With the eHomeAffairs website, everyone who has his or her South African citizenship is privileged to apply for his or her passport as long as such knows the process that is involved.
 Therefore, in this article, you will discover the latest easy-to-follow tips that you need to note when applying for your own passport at the banks from where you can access the service.

-Step-by-step guide to apply for passport South Africa
+Step-by-step guide to applying for passport South Africa

 The Home Affairs passport application process has simplified the processes that you have to go through before you can get your own passport as a citizen in South Africa.
 Now that the opportunity has been given to everyone to access their portal online, you do not have to go through rigorous steps or queue tirelessly when filing your application.
 Right from the comfort of your room, you can begin the process, and the steps that you are expected to follow are, therefore, explained below.